TeraByte-Official/diamondbox/README.md

 [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=QZJTX9GRYEV9N&currency_code=USD)!
 JummBox is developed by [Jummbus](http://www.twitter.com/jummbus), and GoldBox is developed by [AurySystem](https://github.com/AurySystem).

+If you're seeing this on the site page, something is very wrong.

 ## Compiling

 The compilation procedure is identical to the repository for BeepBox.
 I will include the excerpt on compiling from that page's readme below for convenience: